luihabl/hyplex/README.md

 ## To do

-- ~~Read paper about the capacitor coupled to the walls of the chamber~~ Is there a simpler way to implement the simultaneous solution of Poisson and the circuit?
-- Apply the external capacitor strategy.
-Electrons and ions that leave the domain charge a capacitor; reflect electrons which have $E_k < V_{cap}$.
-It's kind of $E_{crit} = V$
 - Inject electron in pulses.
 The magnitudes must always obey $\bar{I}_e \geq I_i$.
 Electron pulse shape obeys Boltzmann electron relation with $\phi = V_0\sin(\omega t) + V_{bias}$.
 Here $n_0$ is calculated from the maxwellian flux from the ion current and $V_{bias}$ should make the voltage to be always above zero and guarantee that the average electron current is higher than the ion current.
 Beyond that, electrons should have a drift velocity which is a parameter in the code
-- Configuration file with expressions, possible to parametrize variables with plasma characteristics (e.g. Debye lenght)
+- ~~Read paper about the capacitor coupled to the walls of the chamber~~ Is there a simpler way to implement the simultaneous solution of Poisson and the circuit?
+- ~~Apply the external capacitor strategy.
+Electrons and ions that leave the domain charge a capacitor; reflect electrons which have $E_k < V_{cap}$.
+It's kind of $E_{crit} = V$~~

 Backlog:

-- Maximum density of DSMC is half of what is expected (velocity is doubled).
-Why?
+- Configuration file with expressions, possible to parametrize variables with plasma characteristics (e.g. Debye lenght) => use a big unordered_map for parameters and at the beggining of each loop use a dummy variable to decrease the access times
 - Correction of electric field in Dirichlet boundaries with Gauss law
 - Smooth the calculation of $E_{crit}$ with moving average
 - Solving in cylindrical coordinates